tae898/erc/README.md

 ### Client

 Once the app is running, you can send a text to the server.
-You can do so with a [client.py](client.py).
-The usage is elow:
+First install the necessary packages: `pip install -r requirements-client.txt`, and the run the [client.py](client.py).
+The usage is as below:

 ```console
 client.py [-h] [--url-emoberta URL_EMOBERTA] --text TEXT